Question Bank Administration

-The administration area of the question bank provides question bank managers with access to the five organisational domains of the question bank.
+The administration area of the question bank provides question bank managers with access to the five organizational domains of the question bank.
 Just like e.g. the user manager or the author, question bank manager is a role assigned to a system user by an administrator.
-The question bank manager has the right to change / manipulate/regulate organisational aspects of the question bank, but he has no control over the content of the question bank or individual pools.
+The question bank manager has the right to change/manipulate/regulate organizational aspects of the question bank, but he has no control over the content of the question bank or individual pools.
 The question bank manager, however, has access to the following domains of the question bank.

 Here you can define when a question, for which an assessment process has been started, receives the status "final".
 If an item is below this limit, the item is set to "revision".

 Subject areas are used for subject-specific keywording of the questions (items), and are presented in a hierarchical structure.
 This represents, for example, possible courses of study in educational organizations, or possibly organizational units in the private sector.
 New subject areas are added via the "Create new taxonomy level" button or via "Import taxonomy levels".
 Already existing departments can also be edited.

 A pool is a question bank that allows all system users with the appropriate rights (authors) the exchange of question items.
 Pools can be either public, thus automatically granting access to all system authors, or private, giving access only to selected users, e.g. members of staff to a particular department.
 These people can be added to the pool via the "Owner" link.
 Pools, whether public or private, both display this icon:

 Users without question bank managing rights are able to set up their own pools.
 However, these pools are released via OpenOlat groups.
 Group shares display this icon: Create a new pool by clicking the "Create pool" button.
 Already existing pools may also be edited or deleted.

 - "Create pool" button: Creates a new pool.
 The "Create pool" form opens

 - Enter the name of the new pool